EA-Robust-AI-X2023/mean_robustness/scripts/replication_peng_softmax/README.md

-This folder is dedicated to replicating the results in Peng et al, only for the softmax regression
+This folder is dedicated to replicating the results in Peng et al, only for the softmax regression.

+The hyperparameters are set to match the implementation of momentum of the paper: lr= 0.001 alpha_momentum=9 weight decay = 0.001

 To run experiments in the back with ssh, use tmux: